 After a busy summer of gigging Jack and Wednesday went into Gizzard to work on their debut album ‘Beat Stampede‘.

 As well as a handful of their signature garage pop songs the album showcased more diversity, from the down-home country style finger picking of ‘All in Good Time’ to the Delta Slide on the rollicking ‘Tallulah’.
 It also saw the introduction of Wednesday singing lead vocal on two songs the honky –tonk garage blues of ‘Love Got me Down’ and the ethereal ‘Castle Walls’.
 All in all a great debut album.

-Two years on from Beat Stampede, which has now been released in the USA on Too Much To Offer records, the rockin’ duo branch out into a more spooky atmospheric sound across the 11 tracks on the new album.
+Two years on from Beat Stampede, which has now been released in the USA on Too Much To Offer records, the rockin’ duo branched out into a more spooky atmospheric sound across the 11 tracks on their second album.
 There’s a definite dark, New Orleans R&B vibe to Skeleton Soul.